-I remain fully committed to the NABSW Code of Ethics and the Guiding Principles that our Founders and Pioneers created.
+I remain fully committed to NABSW Code of Ethics and the Guiding Principles that Founders and Pioneers created.
 I believe we are called to use our knowledge and expertise to advocate and to be of service to our people.
 For me, it’s a way being and a way of life!

 Diane R. Griggs, LCSW – Vice President & Historian

 Diane R. Griggs, LCSW, born and raised in Los Angeles, CA, attended the University of California Los Angeles (UCLA) obtaining her BA degree in Psychology and the University of Maryland at Baltimore School of Social Work and Community Planning and received her MSW.
 With extensive experience servicing vulnerable and system impacted populations, her passion is integrating holistic, culturally congruent, healing centered and social justice perspectives.
 A longstanding member of the ABSW-GLA chapter, Ms. Griggs has served as the Vice-President for the last eight years and additionally was recently elected Historian.
 Most recently, Ms. Griggs served as an Executive Producer and Interviewer for “Treasured Voices Speak: The Founding of the National Association of Black Social Workers” and is currently working on the longer feature for submission to the 2021 Pan African Film Festival.
 This project chronicles the historical significance of the NABSW and its contributions shaping Black life.